 Below are the bios of the primary teachers of the course.
 Guest presenters will be brought in as well.

 Stacy Pettigrew is the Executive Director of the Radix Ecological Sustainability Center and was a co-founder of the Rhizome Collective.
 She has participated in the construction of sustainable systems and organizational infrastructure.
 Stacy is also a journalist and producer with WINGS: The Women’s International News Gathering Service.
-She is currently earning her Masters of Science in Epidemiology at the School of Public Health, University at Albany.
+She has Masters of Science in Epidemiology and is earning her PhD in Environmental Health Science at the School of Public Health, University at Albany.

 Frequently Asked Questions